open-contracting-extensions/ocds_sustainability_extension/README.md

 }
 ```

-### The strategy is known
+### The strategies are known

-Public Health Wales includes sustainability items requirements as part of a contracting process to design office space and supply furniture.
+Public Health Wales sets SPP-related technical specifications as part of a contracting process to design office space and supply furniture.

 ```json
 {